Type 1 Diabetes

 Type 1 diabetes tends to have less tendency to have other family members affected with diabetes than type 2 diabetes.
 In the first large family study of diabetes, less than 4% of parents and 6% of siblings of a person with diabetes also had diabetes.

 In studies with identical twins, less than 50% of the siblings of a person with diabetes also had diabetes versus almost 100% of siblings of people with type 2 diabetes.
 Children of fathers with type 1 diabetes are more likely to develop type 1 diabetes than children of mothers with type 1 diabetes.

 Type 1 diabetes must be treated with insulin.
 This involves injecting insulin under the skin—in the fat—for it to get absorbed into the bloodstream where it can then access all the cells of the body that require it.
 Insulin cannot be taken as a pill because the juices in the stomach would destroy the insulin before it could work.
 Remember, insulin is a hormone, and like all other hormones, insulin is a protein and therefore it has a very important 3-dimensional structure which is destroyed by the acid in the stomach.
 Even if it did make it through the stomach, the digestive enzymes secreted by the digestive part of the pancreas would digest the insulin protein molecule.
 Scientists are looking for new ways to give insulin.
+Inhaled insulin is available for use, but it requires lung testing before and during its use to be sure it will work properly.
+It is typically given with meals.
+The individual must still take long-acting insulin as an injection.
 But today, shots are the most widely used method.
-Some new insulin pumps are being developed and tested.
+Insulin pumps have become more popular.
+Most insurance companies will cover some of the cost, but it can be an expensive alternative to injections depending on insurance coverage.
+While there is one tubeless pump available in the United States, there are new tubeless options being developed and launched in other countries.